Janfred/draft-rieckers-radext-rfc6614bis/draft-rieckers-radext-rfc6614bis.md

 * RADIUS/TLS clients validate the server identity to match their local configuration:
   * If the expected RADIUS/TLS server was configured as a hostname, the configured name is matched against the presented names from the subjectAltName:DNS extension; if no such exist, against the presented CN component of the certificate subject.
   * If the expected RADIUS/TLS server was configured as an IP address, the configured IP address is matched against the presented addresses in the subjectAltName:iPAddr extension; if no such exist, against the presented CN component of the certificate subject.
-  * If the expected RADIUS/TLS server was not configured but discovered as per {{RFC7585}}, the realm which was used as input to the discovery is matched against the presented realm names from the subjectAltName:naiRealm extension; if no such extension is present, the certificate is accepted without further name checks immediately after the {{RFC5280}} trust chain checks.[^discovery]{:jf}
+  * If the expected RADIUS/TLS server was not configured but discovered as per {{RFC7585}}, the peer executes the following checks in this order, accepting the certificate on the first match:
+    * The realm which was used as input to the discovery is matched against the presented realm names from the subjectAltName:naiRealm extension.
+    * If the discovery process yielded a hostname, this hostname is matched against the presented names from the subjectAltName:DNS extension; if no such exist, against the presented CN component of the certificate subject.
+Implementations MAY require the use of DNSSEC {{?RFC4033}} to ensure the authenticity of the DNS result before relying on this for trust checks.
+    * If the previous checks fail, the certificate MAY be accepted without further name checks immediately after the {{RFC5280}} trust chain checks.
 * RADIUS/TLS server validate the incoming certificate against a local database of acceptable clients.
 The database may enumerate acceptable clients either by IP address or by a name component in the certificate.
   * For clients configured by name, the configured name is matched against the presented names from the subjectAltName:DNS extension; if no such exists, against the presented CN component in the certificate subject.
   * For clients configured by their source IP address, the configured IP address is matched against the presented addresses in the subjectAltName:iPAddr extension; if no such exist, against the presented CN component of the certificate subject.